Find Grad Schools

 8 Yearly Graduations

 Thomas Jefferson University is the 14th most popular school in the nation for students seeking a graduate certificate in homeland security.
 Each year, around 8,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $41,900 per year, while in-state graduate students, on average, pay $22,068 per year.
-For the 2020-2021 academic year, 8 graduate certificates were handed out to homeland security majors at Thomas Jefferson University.
+The average in-state tuition for full-time undergraduates is $43,100 per year, while in-state graduate students, on average, pay $22,509 per year.
+During the most recent year for which we have data, 8 people received their graduate certificate in homeland security from Thomas Jefferson University.
+Of these students, 57% were women and 14% were members of underrepresented racial-ethnic groups.

 #15